Austin | Charlotte | D.C. | Detroit | Los Angeles | Miami | New York | Phoenix

 Permanent Visas

 The process for a U.S. business to sponsor a foreign worker for a permanent visa (also known as a green card) involves several steps.
 Most foreign workers going through the green card process must first obtain PERM labor certification, which requires the U.S. employer to undertake a labor market recruitment test to see if there are any qualified U.S. workers.
+For many foreign workers, the ultimate goal of this process is to obtain permanent residency in the United States, which provides lawful status and long-term security.

 The second step in the process is to get an approved I-140 petition in the EB-2 or EB-3 category.
 A smaller percentage of foreign workers will be eligible to bypass the PERM labor certification phase and file an I-140 petition in the EB-1 category as a multinational manager, a person of extraordinary ability, or an outstanding researcher/professor.